Stacey Abrams' voting rights ad to air during Super Bowl

 Stacey Abrams, the Georgia Democrat selected to rebut President Donald Trump's State of the Union address next Tuesday, will appear in a new ad for voting rights during Sunday's Super Bowl game.

 Abrams' political group, Fair Fight, bought airtime on Georgia affiliates during the NFL broadcast so the Atlanta native can push for election law changes.
-In the ad, released online Thursday, she appears alongside Republican Natalie Crawford, the county commissioner of Habersham, Georgia, to promote election reform.
+In the ad, released online Thursday, she appears alongside Republican Natalie Crawford, the county commissioner of Habersham, Georgia.

 Abrams, 45, narrowly lost her bid for governor to Republican Brian Kemp this past November in an election marred by allegations of voter roll purging and voter suppression largely aimed at African-Americans.
 She would have been the country's first black female governor.